The Revs Institute

 The cars showcased are among the most innovative ever produced, each demonstrating the evolution of the automobile and the profound affect it has had on society and culture.
-Though assembled for scholarly merit rather than value, many of the automobiles in the collection are extremely collectible, like first Ferrari to be imported to America and a Mille Miglia winning Alfa Romeo 8C.
+Though assembled for scholarly merit rather than value, many of the automobiles in the collection are extremely collectible.
+For example, the first Ferrari to be imported to America, and a Mille Miglia winning Alfa Romeo 8C.

-The museum is made up of over 100 automobiles that are separated only by exhibit, with the cars in each display sitting side-by-side unfettered by velvet ropes or partitions.
+The museum is made up of over 100 automobiles.
+They are separated only by exhibit, with the cars in each display sitting side-by-side.
+All unfettered by velvet ropes or partitions.
 Current exhibits include the first 30 years of Porsche, high-performance racecars, and the cars and that have changed the way we live over the last century.
-Because of the Rev’s intimate set up, only a limited number of visitors are allowed in per day and tickets must be purchased in advance.
+Because of the Rev’s intimate set up, only a limited number of visitors are allowed in per day.
+Additionally, tickets must be purchased in advance.

-Regular symposia are held at the Revs, where panels of experts discuss topics ranging from marque history to restoration techniques to financial planning.
+Regular symposia are held at the Revs.
+There, panels of experts discuss topics ranging from marque history to restoration techniques to financial planning.